Ramifications of Re-Gaining Weight After FDL Surgery

 Emotional and Psychological Effects

 Regaining weight following FDL surgery will often undo many of the positive outcomes of the surgery, which can cause emotional and psychological repercussions.
-Some patients who regain weight after FDL surgery may have feelings of frustration, disappointment, or lowered self-esteem as the physical transformation they worked so hard for becomes distorted.
+Some patients who regain weight after FDL surgery may have feelings of frustration or disappointment.
 These types of setbacks are quite capable of causing emotional side effects.

 Long-Term Maintenance Strategies